 Video game films are an art that often goes very, very wrong.
 For every Detective Pikachu, you’ve got a Super Mario Bros. or Resident Evil — but despite their quality, these flicks can still be an absolute blast.
 When you’re watching them with friends, they’re even better.
-To celebrate the good, bad and ugly of video game films, Fortress Melbourne is kicking off a new weekly festival where everyone can sit down and join in the fun.
+To celebrate the good, bad and ugly of video game films (and their bad pop culture cousins), Fortress Melbourne recently kicked off a new weekly festival where everyone can sit down and join in the fun.

-Entry will be free, with popcorn and drinks costing extra.
+Entry will be free (and only for 18+ patrons), with popcorn and drinks costing extra.

-If you’re in the mood to revisit the strange hits of video game films past, it sounds like this is set to be an epic event.
+If you’re in the mood to revisit the strange hits of video game and pop culture films past, each night is set to be an epic event.
 It’ll also help Fortress get back on its feet after a turgid year that saw the venue shut down swiftly after opening due to coronavirus.

 Fortress Melbourne has a hearty coronavirus plan in place, and will be adhering to all the required health and safety measures to ensure everyone can have a fun and relaxing time.

-You can find out more about the Fortress Gaming Film Festival and keep up to date with all the latest events via its website.
+You can find out more about the Fortress Gaming Film Festival and Uni Nights, and keep up to date with all the latest events via its website.
 All screenings will be subject to the ever-changing coronavirus rules and requirements, so stay tuned for any future updates.